Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Students should know:

-The levels of organization of living matter and scientific disciplines studying the processes of life at each of them;
+Levels of organization of living matter and scientific disciplines involved in the study of life processes at each of them;

 The role of chemical elements in the formation of organic molecules;

-The properties of living systems and the difference between their manifestations from similar processes occurring in inanimate nature;
+Properties of living systems and the difference between their manifestations and similar processes occurring in inanimate nature;

-Kingdoms of wildlife, taxonomy and representatives of different taxa;
+Kingdoms of living nature, taxonomy and representatives of different taxa;

 Estimated number of known species of animals, plants, fungi and microorganisms.

-The views of natural scientists of the pre-Darwinian era about the essence of living nature;
+Ideas of naturalists of the pre-Darwinian era about the essence of living nature;

 K. Linnaeus's views on the system of the living world;